 Recognition data - Evernote images, in particular scanned (or photographed) documents have recognition data associated with them.
 It is the text that Evernote has been able to recognise in the document.
 This data is not preserved when the note are imported into Joplin.
 However, should it become supported in the search tool or other parts of Joplin, it should be possible to regenerate this recognition data since the actual image would still be available.

 Colour, font sizes and faces - Evernote text is stored as HTML and this is converted to Markdown during the import process.
 For notes that are mostly plain text or with basic formatting (bold, italic, bullet points, links, etc.) this is a lossless conversion, and the note, once rendered back to HTML should be very similar.
 Tables are also imported and converted to Markdown tables.
-For very complex notes, some formatting data might be loss - in particular colours, font sizes and font faces will not be imported.
+For very complex notes, some formatting data might be lost - in particular colours, font sizes and font faces will not be imported.
 The text itself however is always imported in full regardless of formatting.

 To import Evernote data, first export your Evernote notebooks to ENEX files as described here.
 Then follow these steps:

 On the desktop application, open the "File" menu, click "Import Evernote notes" and select your ENEX file.
 This will open a new screen which will display the import progress.
 The notes will be imported into a new separate notebook (so that, in case of a mistake, the notes are not mixed up with any existing notes).
 If needed then can then be moved to a different notebook, or the notebook can be renamed, etc.

-- In Joplin, in command-line mode, type
+On the terminal application, in command-line mode, type

 import-enex /path/to/file.enex.
 This will import the notes into a new notebook named after the filename.